mt-cs/turtle-tube/README.md

 2. Connect to a `Broker`
 3. Retrieve data from the `Broker` using a pull-based or push-based approach by specifying a topic of interest and a starting offset in the message stream

-Below is the simplified API for Consumer:
+Below is the simplified API for the Pull-Based Consumer:
 ```
 // Specify the location of the broker, topic of interest for this specific
 // consumer object, and a starting offset position in the message stream.